Digipiles

 "Socware" – pronounced "sock-where" - describes all criminal and parasitic behavior on Facebook and other online social networks (SOCial-WARE, get it?).
 But the term may be secondary news compared to the researchers released, which they claim stopped 97% of all socware while blocking legitimate messages only 0.005% of the time.

-white paper outlines the study, which included 12,000 people who had installed the MyPageKeeper app and their collective 2.4 million friends.
+A white paper outlines the study, which included 12,000 people who had installed the MyPageKeeper app and their collective 2.4 million friends.
 All-in-all, the study analyzed more than 40 million messages sent on Facebook.

 The researchers, who described socware as an escalating arms race between scam artists and Internet security firms, said traditional blacklists, which have been used to block malware in email, have become ineffective as more communication has moved onto platforms like Facebook.
 They also found an increase in malware programs that hijacked accounts for the paid liking services I wrote about last month.